team-dev-docs/devdocsprod-dev-docs/src/pages/_landing_page.md

 # Use AI to generate your Docs and Content

-Dev-Docs allows you and your team to automatically generate documentation through AI.
-We give you the flexibilty to use our out of the box model as well as bring your own.
-Whether you are documenting your codebase for onboarding or documenting your public API, documentation is now automa
+Use AI to generate tutorials on how to use your SDK, help with SEO, generate OPENAPI/Postman from your code, styles/themes, and generate developer centric blog posts all using Dev-Docs' out of the box AI model.
+We believe that engineers have enough work just writing the codebase, in this age of AI Dev-Docs can help teams automate all the content around creating a world class developer experience for their users.

 --{card}--